swillasnomads/Blog/content/posts/Apr13-19_Sydney.md

 {{< figure src="/img/Apr13-19/sam_opera.jpg" >}}
 &nbsp;

-Val and Johnny left us their apartment when they left for an easter weekend to the Blue Mountains, and we can not thank them enough.
+Val and Johnny left us their apartment when they left for an Easter weekend to the Blue Mountains, and we can not thank them enough.
 The apartment is beautiful and with public transportation free for Easter weekend, Will and I made the most of it to tour the city.

 {{< figure src="/img/Apr13-19/b_c_walk.jpg" >}}
 &nbsp;